 Investors in oil giant Shell sent the FTSE 100 tumbling on Tuesday as London’s top index lagged far behind many of its global counterparts.

-The oil company’s share price suffered a sharp fall after it announced plans to slash up to 22 billion US dollars (£18 billion) from the value it gives its assets.
+The oil company’s share price suffered a sharp fall after it announced plans to slash up to £18 billion from the value it gives its assets.

 It was an acknowledgement from Shell’s management that the oil in the ground that it has the rights to extract may not be worth as much as previously estimated.

 The news sent both A and B shares in Shell – both of which are listed on the FTSE 100 – down by nearly 4%.

 It dealt a double-whammy to the FTSE by also dragging BP lower, weeks after the company made a similar admission of its own.

 At the end of the day, the index had dropped 0.9%, or a 56.03 point loss to 6,169.74.

 “The FTSE 100 is underperforming against its continental counterparts on account of the bearish moves in Royal Dutch Shell and BP,” said CMC Markets analyst David Madden.